zzcczc/COMP0035-tutorials-2025/docs/5_classes_orm/5-02-inheritance-composition.md

 runner1.race_info()  # Subclass-specific method
 ```

+Key concepts in the code:

-The Athlete class is inherited by adding as an argument to the Runner class `class Runner(Athlete)`.
-A class can inherit
+- `class Runner(Athlete)`: the Runner class inheirts from Athlete.
+A class can inherit from more than one class e.g.
-from more than one class e.g. `class Runner(Athlete, TeamMember)`.
+  `class Runner(Athlete, TeamMember)`.

-To access the attributes of the parent class, the constructor uses `super().__init__()` to specify the attributes
+- `super().__init__()`: calls the constructor of the parent class to initialise inherited attributes.
-inherited.

-The Runner class now has access to the args and methods of the Athlete class and can also add its own specific
+- The Runner subclass now has access to the args and methods of the Athlete class and can also add its own specific
-attribute (`distance`), and methods (`race_info()`).
+  attributes (e.g. `distance`), and methods ( e.g. `race_info()`).

 ## Class composition

-Composition in Python is a design principle where a class is made up of one or more objects from other classes, rather
+Composition is a design principle where a class is made up of one or more objects from other classes, rather
 than inheriting from them.

-Imagine that an Athlete can have a list of Medal objects.
-Type hints have been added to the constructor to make it clear
+For example, an Athlete can have a list of Medal objects.
-that medals is a List of Medal objects.

 ```python
 from dataclasses import dataclass